cesarsotovalero/cesarsotovalero.github.io/_posts/2021-7-31-hermit-programmers-are-dead.md

 # Conclusion

-In summary, hermit programmers who only write code will die because:
+In summary, hermit programmers who only write code for themselves will die because:
-- As they don't diversify their skills, AI will take over what they do.

 - As they don't plan, you never know when (or if) they are going to finish a task.
 - As they don't document, their code is not reusable because nobody knows how it works.
 - As they don't test, chances are the code they write is full of bugs.
 - As they don't refactor, the software cannot evolve.
 - As they don't handle infrastructure, their code has only been executed on their machine, and only God knows what will happen when the code runs in production.
 - As they don't have good communication skills, they do not know how to sell what they do to the market, which is why they are always behind the competence.
+- As they don’t diversify their skills, powerful AI will take over their workplaces.

 Unless you're more than just a programmer, it's over.
 But if you are willing to embrace the change and be flexible, there are exciting times ahead!